What does FODMAP stand for?

 Dietary restriction of poorly absorbed FODMAPs is a specialized area of nutrition.
 We highly recommend that individuals with Irritable Bowel Syndrome (IBS) or Functional Gastrointestinal (FG) disorders seek the guidance of a dietitian with experience in this area.

 We recommend that the Low FODMAP diet is trialed for 2-6 weeks followed by review.
 Your dietitian will guide the re-introduction of FODMAP-containing foods (which foods and how much) back into your diet.
-We recommend you search for accredited or registered specialist gastrointestinal dietitians through the official association in their country of practice:

 Is there anything else that can improve the absorption of FODMAPs?